What Is Ignorance? A Vedantic Definition

 In the second part of the verse, these metaphors seem to reverse and contradict themselves.
 We might ask, “How can it be night for the wise person who sees while the others are awake?
 We must conclude that what most people think is day, is really night.
 Beings may be “awake” to all kinds of beliefs, but they are only awake to that of their own making.
 So, the two sentences in this verse are distinct but have similar meanings.
 In the first sentence it’s telling us that only the wise see the truth, while in the second it’s telling us that what appears to be the truth for most, is really ignorance.
 Thus, in both sentences “night” (ignorance) is something to avoid.

+In Vedanta, ignorance is known by several names [1], but it’s most commonly expressed as avidya (from the verb-root vid = “to know” + a = “not”).
 The great 8th century proponent of Advaita Vedanta, Shankaracharya, noted at the beginning of his commentary on the Brahma Sutras that avidya is synonymous with “superimposition.”
 For example, an individual might believe they are the body, which Vedanta would argue is only a veil covering one’s true identity—the Self.
-Thus, avidya, or ignorance, is really the inability to discriminate between the Self and non-Self.
-Vedanta’s purpose then, is to remove all superimpositions through the use of logic and a process of negation that leaves only that which cannot be objectified—the Self.
+So, avidya, or ignorance, is really the inability to discriminate between the Self and non-Self.
+Vedanta’s purpose then, is to remove all superimpositions through the use of logic and a process of negation that only leaves what can't be objectified—the Self.

 According to Shri Sacchidanandendra Sarasvati, Shankara uses various expressions to signify avidya throughout his vast work, including: ”superimposition” (adhyasa, adhyaropa), “erroneous inversion” (viparyaya), “error” (viparyasa), “wrong knowledge” (mithyajnana), “wrong cognition” (mithyapratyaya), “misapprehension” (anyathagrahana), “darkness” (tamas), “confusion” (bhranti) and “delusion” (moha).
 [2]